-Section Amendments made Page Date Policy Statement Prevent Statutory Duty added 4 September 23 Current personnel in role Updated to reflect staffing changes 4 September 23 IT Usage and online conversations Filtering and monitoring updated in accordance with KCSIE 2023 5 September 23 Appendix B - Recognising concerns - Definitions and Indicators of Abuse Under Age marriage added due to change in UK Law and in accordance with KCSIE 2023 9 September 23 Updated to replace "vulnerability" with "susceptibility" in accordance with KCSIE 2023 update.
-13-14 September 23 Added reference to Prevent Risk Assessment 14 September 23 Reporting Procedure Updated steps taken by Safeguarding Team and Coaches in respect of the procedure once a concern has been reported.
-January 24
+Section Amendments made Page Date Policy Statement Prevent Statutory Duty added 4 September 23 Current personnel in role Updated to reflect staffing changes 4 September 23 IT Usage and online conversations Filtering and monitoring updated in accordance with KCSIE 2023 5 September 23 Appendix B - Recognising concerns - Definitions and Indicators of Abuse Under age marriage added due to change in UK Law and in accordance with KCSIE 2023 9 September 23 Updated to replace "vulnerability" with "susceptibility" in accordance with KCSIE 2023 update.
+13-14 September 23 Added reference to Prevent Risk Assessment 14 September 23 Appendix F - Safeguarding Reporting Procedure Updated steps taken by Safeguarding Team and Coaches in respect of the procedure once a concern has been reported.
+18-19 January 24 Policy Statement Reference to amended Prevent Statutory Duty in 2023 added.
+5 September 24 Word form replaced with electronic, MS Form and link to form added to Appendix.
+7 September 24 Changed to read "Definitions and indicators of Abuse, Neglect and Exploitation" in line with KCSIE update 2024.
+8 September 24 CONCERNS - Definitions and Bullet point added to list of "Recognising Concerns - Indicators of Abuse" - Unexplainable and/or persistent absences from education - in line with KCSIE 2024 10 September 24 Appendix D - FTL Prevent and British Values Policy Additional training added to "Staff Training" section.
+14 September 24 Amended to reflect changes in reporting via an MS Form, replacing the previous Word version.
+19-20 September 24